yasuit21/AzimPy/README.md

 # AzimPy
 Estimate horizontal orientation of ocean-bottom seismograph

-[`AzimPy`](https://github.com/yasuit21/AzimPy) is an open-source module to estimate horizontal orientation of ocean-bottom seismometer.
+[`AzimPy`](https://github.com/yasuit21/AzimPy) is an open-source module for estimating the horizontal orientation of ocean-bottom seismographs.
 This module uses Rayleigh-wave polarization method (e.g., Stachnik+ 2012; Doran & Laske 2017).
-One of the main classes `OrientOBS` was inherited from [`obspy.clients.fdsn.Client`](https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.client.Client.html), which allows us to search for earthquake catalog as a web client and compute Rayleigh-wave polarizations.
+One of the main classes `OrientOBS` is inherited from [`obspy.clients.fdsn.Client`](https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.client.Client.html), which allows us to search for earthquake catalog as a web client and compute Rayleigh-wave polarizations.
-This module also provides other classes and functions to perform statistical analysis of circular data and to plot the estimated azimuth with uncertainty.
+This module also provides other classes and functions for statistical analysis of circular data and plotting the estimated azimuths with uncertainties.

+The author has tested the package in `Linux` environments (`CentOS 7` and `WSL Ubuntu 20.04`), so it might be incompatible when installed in `Windows`.

 ## Usage